 Students with documented disabilities are encouraged to meet with Katie Sutton, Learning Specialist, to complete an Accommodations Worksheet and to receive feedback on how to advocate for their accommodations with faculty.
 The accommodations that are granted must be reasonable and are based on documented need.
-If required documentation has not been submitted as part of the Specialized Admissions process (see below), students must self identify and present documentation for review prior to making an appointment to develop course specific accommodations.
-It is the responsibility of the student to make an appointment each semester to develop the Accommodations Worksheet and deliver it to faculty.
+If required documentation has not been submitted as part of the Specialized Admissions process (See Section 5), students must self identify and present documentation for review prior to making an appointment to develop course specific accommodations.
+It is the responsibility of the student to make an appointment each semester to develop the Accommodations Worksheet and deliver it to their professors.
 Students wishing to utilize accommodations should request them within the first four weeks of each semester.

 Based on documentation, reasonable accommodations might include: